Why your daughter keeps getting worms | luna app

 • Irritability or low mood

-• Seeing small white, thread-like worms in the toilet or underwear
+• Seeing small white, thread-like worms in underwear or the toilet

-• Not treating everyone in the household at the same time
+• Not everyone in the household being treated at the same time

 To fully break the cycle, everyone in the household over the age of two is usually treated at the same time, even if they don’t have symptoms.

-These steps help remove eggs and reduce the chance of reinfection during and after treatment:
+The most effective way to stop worms is to combine treatment with simple hygiene habits.
+Hygiene habits help remove eggs and reduce the chance of reinfection during and after treatment.

 • Wash hands thoroughly after using the toilet and before eating